xc308/Exploration-on-Matern-Correlation/README.md

-# An Exploration of Matern Correlation Function
+# Matern Correlation: A Panoramic Primer

-This repository contains the code for the paper entitled "An Exploration of Matern Correlation Function".
+This repository contains the code for the paper entitled "Matern Correlation: A Panoramic Primer".

 ## Shiny app